xon52/x5-gmaps/README.md

 ## Accessing the Google Maps API

-Unfortunately, Vue has to load first to load the Google Maps API using this package; which means if you try and access the Google Maps API too early, it will fail.
-The solution used is wrapping the call in a promise.
-The two ways to access this are: `this.$GMaps()` (from within your Vue component), or you can import the promise `gmaps` (e.g. `import { gmaps } from 'x5-gmaps'`).
+While this should rarely be needed, if you need to access the Google Maps API, you must wait for it to be inserted and loaded.
+A promised is provided which should return that API when it's ready by importing `gmaps` (e.g. `import { gmaps } from 'x5-gmaps'`).
+Usually it should already be loaded and available via `window.google.maps`.

 The return of this promise is the `maps` object of the `google` object most of Google's examples use.